sureshg/ExoQuery/README.md

 TBD

+# Schema-First Development

+In ExoQuery, queries are synthesized from a DSL so all you need for a Schema-First (or Database-First) development workflow is the ability to generate record-classes (i.e. Data-Classes) from your database schema.
+ExoQuery provides a way to generate record-classes at compile-time and automatically adds them to the classpath so that you can use them to write queries queries right away.

+// TODO need to mention that the schemas need need to be on the search path

+// TODO also need to remind the user to pass the driver into the exoquery

 # In the Nuts and Bolts

 > WARNING: This section is not for the faint of heart.
 It is a deep-dive into the more obscure parts of ExoQuery,